Neginkahtoon/Homework/Readme.md

-Project by neghin rahimi (۹۸۱۱۱۱۹۰۱۰) and mohammad ghobadi (۹۷۱۱۱۱۹۰۳۶).
+Project by negin rahimi (۹۸۱۱۱۱۹۰۱۰) and mohammad ghobadi (۹۷۱۱۱۱۹۰۳۶).

 How to run: